Become a Proposer and Submit Proposals

 This fee is:

-• Slashed if the proposal does not meet the Terms and Conditions agreed upon by the proposer at the start of the process, regardless of whether it has been approved by the xGovs.
+- Slashed if the proposal does not meet the Terms and Conditions agreed upon by the proposer at the start of the process, regardless of the voting outcome.

-• Returned to the wallet upon conclusion of the voting phase, whether the proposal has been approved or rejected, or if the proposal meet the Terms an Conditions but is withdrawn at the end of the discussion phase.
+- Returned to the wallet upon conclusion of the voting phase, whether the proposal has been approved or rejected, or if the proposal meets the Terms and Conditions but is withdrawn at the end of the discussion phase.

-The wallet must have sufficient funds to pay for the fee at the time the proposal is submitted.
+The wallet must have sufficient funds to pay for the fee when the proposal is submitted.

 Discussing the Proposal

-At this time, copy the proposal number, on the top left side of the screen (or from the address bar) and create the discussion link within the Governance xGov Proposals category at the Algorand Forum.
+At this time, copy the proposal number from the top left side of the screen (or from the address bar) and create the discussion link within the Governance xGov Proposals category at the Algorand Forum.